pivotal-cf/docs-pks/understanding-upgrades.hbs.md

 * Upgrading the TKGI control plane includes upgrading the TKGI API server, UAA server, and the TKGI database.
-* If the TKGI installation is not scaled for high availability (beta), the control plane upgrade causes temporary outages as described in [Control Plane Outages](#outages) below.
+* If the TKGI installation is not scaled for high availability, the control plane upgrade causes temporary outages as described in [Control Plane Outages](#outages) below.
 * The control plane upgrade will halt if a control plane canary instance encounters an error.
 For more information, see [Canary Instances](#canary) below.

 ### <a name="outages"></a> Control Plane Outages

-When the TKGI control plane is not scaled for high availability (beta), upgrading the control plane temporarily interrupts the following:
+When the TKGI control plane is not scaled for high availability, upgrading the control plane temporarily interrupts the following:

 * Logging in to the TKGI CLI and using all `tkgi` commands.
 * Using the TKGI API to retrieve information about clusters.